 - 1. A staff member must accompany you at all times during drug testing. - 2.
-You must make sure that your name and the date is on your specimen bottle/ COC form.

-- 3. You must indicate an admission or denial of alcohol or drug use and grant permission for confirmation of results if appropriate.
+You must make sure that your name and the date is on your specimen bottle/ COC form. - 3.
+You must indicate an admission or denial of alcohol or drug use and grant permission for confirmation of results if appropriate.
 A form will be provided for you each time you test.
 Honesty is a crucial component for recovery and participation in the Douglas County DUI/Drug Court Program.
 Self-disclosure of use will be considered by the court when sanctions are imposed. - 4.
 You will not be allowed to leave the testing area or to drink excessive fluids until a specimen is rendered. - 5.
-A staff member must always witness the sample being given. - 6.
+A same sex staff member must always witness the sample being given. - 6.
 You may not carry purses, coats, bags, etc. into the testing area. - 7.
 Shirt sleeves should be rolled up to the elbow and you may be requested to remove additional clothing to ensure the validity of a specimen. - 8.
 The test cup must contain a minimum 1/3 level to be adequate for testing.

-If a participant has a positive test from a cup, he/she may request a confirmation test of the sample to be sent to a lab for verification.
+If a participant has a positive test from an instant cup, he/she may request a confirmation test of the sample to be sent to a lab for verification.
 You must request the confirmation test at the time of testing to maintain chain of custody protocol.
 If the confirmation test is positive, the participant shall be responsible for the cost of the test up to \$50.00.

-IF you have a special circumstance that will not allow you to appear for testing between the hours of 5:30 PM and 8:30 PM you must contact the DUI/Drug Court Director or your probation officer that morning in a timely manner to make arrangements to come to the Drug Court office to give your specimen.
+IF you have an emergency which will not allow you to appear for testing between the hours of 6:00 AM and 9:00 AM you must contact the DUI/Drug Court Director or your probation officer that morning before 9:00 AM to make arrangements to come to the Drug Court office to give your specimen.
 You must do this on the same day.
-If the Director, Case Manager or Probation Officer is not available you must appear at the Accountability Court Office for testing at the appointed time or the test will be counted as a missed/positive screen and be sanctioned as such.
+If the Director, Case Manager or Probation Officer is not available you must appear at the Accountability Court Office for testing at the appointed time or the test will be counted as a missed screen and be sanctioned as such.

-THE HOTLINE TELEPHONE NUMBER IS 770-920-7231.
-Keep this phone number in a place where you have access to it.
+THE HOTLINE TELEPHONE NUMBER IS 678-967-0419 or you may log in to the website at myaverhealth.com.
+Keep this phone number in a place where you have access to it